PM Corner: In conversation with Giri Devulapally

 At a high level, how do you approach growth investing?

-Put simply, we want to invest in companies that have the ability to deliver significantly higher growth than market expectations over the next three to five years.
+Put simply, we want to invest in companies that have the ability to deliver higher growth than market expectations over the next three to five years.
 In our view, great growth stocks possess three key characteristics:

-- A large addressable market undergoing meaningful change
+A large addressable market undergoing meaningful change

-- Sustainable competitive advantages and strong execution
+Sustainable competitive advantages and strong execution

-- Strong price momentum
+Good price momentum